 Getting Rid of Gophers with Home Remedies and Repellents (Less Effective Methods)

-1) Water: Flooding the holes of gophers with a water hose might compel them to come out and move somewhere else, probably outside your yard.
+1) Water: Flooding the gopher tunnels with a water hose might compel them to come out of the holes and move somewhere else, probably outside your yard.
 You can directly pour 5-gallon buckets of water (try soapy water) into the burrows as well.

 While a few gardeners have been successful, others found fresh holes in their garden the next day.
 A major drawback of using water is that it loosens the soil, making it easier for gophers to dig newer tunnels and move to the higher ground, and wait till the water recedes.